moltenform/vipercard/vipercard/vipercard/src/internaldocs.md

     If the stack of execution frames is empty, we've completed the script.
 ```

+## Rendering

+* A Model-View-Presenter pattern is used
+* From a thousand-foot perspective:
+    * The models (for example ui512ElementButton) are basically inert buckets of data
+        * The only logic they have is that when a property is changed, it sets a global flag that we need to draw something.
+    * The view classes have methods that take a model and draw it to a canvas.
+    * The presenter manages events and routes them to the correct action, which might cause changes to a model.
+It uses the view classes to draw the model onto the canvas.
+* ViperCard elements aka Vels are built on top of UI512 elements aka Els.
+* The pattern is used twice - Vel models cause changes to UI512 models
+* Example - what happens when you click down onto a button:
+    * mouse event is sent to a Presenter
+    * the Presenter routes the event to mousedown handling
+    * mousedown handling in vipercard sets the hilite on the Vel model to true
+    * listeners on the Vel model record that "the hilite changed" and that we need a redraw
+    * a very short time later, a drawframe tick occurs
+    * the Presenter sees that the redraw flag is set, and goes through the changes.
+It calls vpcmodelrender, which maps the "hilite" property on the vel model to the "hilite" property on a  corresponding ui512 model, and sets it to true.
+    * listeners on the UI512 model record that we need a full-redraw
+    * a very short time later, a drawframe tick occurs
+    * we notice that the need-full-redraw flag is set, so we draw everything again onto the canvas.

 ## Background objects

 Background objects are tricky.
 For say bg fld when sharedtext is off, state (position) is shared, some state (contents) are unique per-card.